go-web-framework/examples/deploy/README.md

 ## Example

-To compile a go main package, switch to the directory of the package and do:
+To deploy a main go package, switch to the directory of the package and do:

 ```
 ./deploy.sh freebsd-do test.db 80